-- 23. HMRC considers a reasonable excuse to be something that stops a person from meeting a tax obligation on time despite them having taken reasonable care to meet that obligation.
-HMRC's view is that the test is to consider what a reasonable person, who wanted to comply with their tax obligations, would have done in the same circumstances and decide if the actions of that person met that standard. - 24.
-If there is a reasonable excuse it must exist throughout the failure period. - 25.
-The Appellant has not provided a reasonable excuse for her failure to file her tax return for the year 2016-17 on time and accordingly the penalties have been correctly charged in accordance with the legislation. - 26.
+- 22. HMRC considers a reasonable excuse to be something that stops a person from meeting a tax obligation on time despite them having taken reasonable care to meet that obligation.
+HMRC's view is that the test is to consider what a reasonable person, who wanted to comply with their tax obligations, would have done in the same circumstances and decide if the actions of that person met that standard. - 23.
+If there is a reasonable excuse it must exist throughout the failure period. - 24.
+The Appellant has not provided a reasonable excuse for his failure to file her tax return for the year 2018-19 on time and accordingly the penalty has been correctly charged in accordance with the legislation. - 25.
 The amount of the penalties charged is set within the legislation.
 HMRC has no discretion over the amount charged and must act in accordance with the legislation.
 By not applying legislation and as such not to have imposed the penalty would mean that HMRC was not adhering to its own legal obligations.